-- Chose a site with full to partial sun.
-If you want the plants to sustain themselves, you had better give them conditions they find agreeable.
+- Chose an ideal site.
+You should find one with full to partial sun.
+If you want the plants to sustain themselves, they need agreeable conditions.

 - Weed control is paramount.
 Weeds are a successful wildflower garden's biggest threat.
-Of course, only you can determine what a weed or wildflower is, but for the sake of simplicity, I would suggest you start your garden with a clean palette and remove all existing vegetation.
+Of course, only you can determine what a weed or wildflower is, but for the sake of simplicity, you should start your garden with a clean palette and remove all existing vegetation.
 There are two proven methods of doing this.

 - Weed or remove sod by hand.
 If you are starting with a small area or if you are planting where the healthy grass is growing, this may be your best option.

 - Solarization is a good way to kill all vegetation, including most seeds.
 Mow the area to be planted as low as your lawn mower will allow.
-Water the area well and then cover securely with clear plastic sheeting, leaving it there to bake in the sun for 6 - 8 weeks.
-This method relies on cooperation from the weather and you will probably still want to remove the dead vegetation before reseeding.
+Water the area well, and cover securely with clear plastic sheeting, leaving it there to bake in the sun for six to eight weeks.
+This method relies on cooperation from the weather, and you will probably still want to remove the dead vegetation before reseeding.

-- Till the soil shallowly to a depth of about 3 inches, once the existing vegetation is removed.
+- Till the soil shallowly.
+Aim for a depth of about three inches once the existing vegetation is removed.
 You don't want to uncover and encourage more weeds.

-- Rake and level the soil, leaving the grooves left from raking to help hold the seeds and give them contact with the soil.
+- Rake and level the soil.
+Leave the grooves left from raking to help hold the seeds and give them contact with the soil.

 Planting a Wildflower Garden

-- While wildflower seed mixes are cheap and easy to find, your best success will come if you purchase either individual plant seed or better still, plants.
-For more about starting a wildflower garden this way, see my interview with wildflower expert Miriam Goldgerger.
+- Purchase plants or individual plant seeds.
+While wildflower seed mixes are cheap and easy to find, your best success will come if you purchase either individual plant seed or better still, plants.

-- If you prefer to go with a packaged seed mix, they will tell you how large an area they cover.
-In general, use 4 pounds of seed per acre or 4 oz. per 2,500 sq. ft.
+- Prepare your space.
+If you prefer to go with a packaged seed mix, it will tell you how large an area it covers.
+In general, use four pounds of seed per acre or four ounces per 2,500 square foot.

-- Most wildflower seeds are very small.
+- Mix sand with the seed mixture.
+Most wildflower seeds are very small.
 Mixing some sand in with the seed mixture will make it easier to spread evenly.
 Broadcast evenly throughout the area to be planted.

-- Rake lightly again after spreading the seed.
+- Rake lightly.
+Do this again after spreading the seed.

-- Water the whole area and keep the seeds moist until they are a few inches tall.
-A light mulching with straw, peat or compost will help retain moisture and keep the birds from eating the meadow.
+- Water the whole area.
+You need to keep the seeds moist until they are a few inches tall.
+Lightly mulching with straw, peat, or compost will help retain moisture and keep the birds from eating the meadow.
 It’s much like starting grass seed.

-- Germination should occur in 10 - 21 days and your first blooms should reward you 5-6 weeks later.
+- Germination should occur in 10 to 21 days.
+Your first blooms should reward you five to six weeks later.

 Once the plants are established they require very little care.